joel-rojas/ms-be-cc/README.md

 ## Setup and Usage

-Before cloning the app, make sure you have installed [Node.js 8.x](https://nodejs.org/en/download/releases/) version and also to get [developer login credentials](https://developer.twitter.com/) to use Twitter APIs. **Note**: To get it run locally and without HTTPS protocol, these Twitter client API keys have to be set in a `.env` file within the root folder of the app:
+Before cloning the app, make sure you have installed [Node.js 8.x](https://nodejs.org/en/download/releases/) version and also to get [developer login credentials](https://developer.twitter.com/) to use Twitter APIs. **Note**: To get it run locally and without HTTPS protocol, these Twitter client API keys and server values have to be set in a `.env` file within the root folder of the app:

 ```text
     CONSUMER_KEY = "{CONSUMER_KEY}"